jillesvangurp/www.jillesvangurp.com/_posts/2007-01-23-upgrading-to-wordpress-21.md

 <strong>Update 2</strong>.

 I've deleted all files except my plugins (google analyticator and openid delegation), configuration and uploads.
 Then I re-uploaded the wordpress 2.1 stuff this time ensuring that there is no cruft from previous installations.
 This should have fixed the editor stuff but didn't.
 I don't see tabs for switching to wysiqyg.
 Also there does not seem to be any spellchecking except for the default firefox stuff. <span style="text-decoration: line-through">Solution: allow sites to abuse javascript by messing with stuff they shouldn't be touching.
-At least that is what is claimed here </span><a href="http://wordpress.org/support/topic/101716?replies=9" style="text-decoration: line-through">http://wordpress.org/support/topic/101716?replies=9</a><span style="text-decoration: line-through">.
+At least that is what is claimed here </span>[http://wordpress.org/support/topic/101716?replies=9](http://wordpress.org/support/topic/101716?replies=9)<span style="text-decoration: line-through">.
 Only thing is that it doesn't work.</span>

 <strong>Update 3</strong>.